 We will arrange to provide you with the various services which form part of the holiday you book with us.
 Before your booking is confirmed and a contract comes into existence, we reserve the right to increase or decrease, and correct errors in advertised prices and to change any of the information.
 Changes will be made known to you at the time of booking.
 The prices we advertise are based on specially negotiated airfares to be booked in a specific airline booking class.
 At the time of booking, if there is a lack of availability in the specified class on any particular flight, we will endeavour to secure seats for you in an alternative economy class and you will be told the amount of the applicable flight supplement / higher deposit before you book.

-A booking is not accepted until you have paid the deposit.
-The date shown on the invoice displayed on the website when you login, is the date of booking.
+A booking is not accepted until you have paid the deposit or full payment (whichever is applicable at the time of booking).
+The date shown on the invoice is the date of booking.
 It is important to check the details on the invoice when you get it.
 If any details appear to be incorrect or incomplete, please contact us immediately as it may not be possible to make changes later.
 We regret we cannot accept any liability of any inaccuracy as the details you provide are the details we adhere to.
 We will do our best to rectify any mistake notified to us but you must meet any costs involved in doing so.
 Once your booking is confirmed, you will be given a reference number.
 Your booking reference is unique.
 It is important that you do not give your reference number to anyone outside of your party.

 The flights we arrange are ATOL protected providing the person who pays for the booking is a UK citizen.
 For further information, visit the ATOL website at www.atol.org.uk.